 For many years, ECMWF has operated a large-scale data handling system (DHS), in which all ECMWF users can store and retrieve data that is needed to perform weather modelling, research in weather modelling and mining of weather data.

 From the user viewpoint the DHS supports two main applications developed by ECMWF to hide the complexities of the underlying storage management from users:

-- MARS, the Meteorological Archive and Retrieval System, provides access to a powerful abstraction engine that allows staff and applications to access the meteorological data that has been collected or generated at ECMWF for more than 30 years.
+- MARS, the Meteorological Archival and Retrieval System, provides access to a powerful abstraction engine that allows staff and applications to access the meteorological data that has been collected or generated at ECMWF for more than 30 years.
 MARS stores GRIB and BUFR data, hiding from its users all of the details concerning the physical location and internal organisation of this data.
 It manages its own set of disk caches for staging data that has been recently acquired, generated or accessed.
 However the bulk of its information is stored in HPSS (see below).

 - ECFS provides users with a logical view of a seemingly very large file system, and is used for data that is not suitable for storing in MARS.
 UNIX-like commands enable users to copy whole files to and from any of ECMWF's computing platforms.
 ECFS uses the storage hierarchy of disks and tapes within HPSS to store the files and their associated metadata (file ownership, directory structure, etc.).